mateo-cogeanu/xiaomi-bootloader-unlock/README.md

 Copyright (C) 2018-2025 Romain Vimont
 Licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0)

-### [Inspired from this Python script](https://www.reddit.com/r/Android/comments/1mgn0yj/xiaomis_bootloader_unlock_system_is_broken_heres/) from `u/EstimateMuted4573` on Reddit
+### Inspired by a community Python script originally shared by [u/EstimateMuted4573](https://www.reddit.com/r/Android/comments/1mgn0yj/xiaomis_bootloader_unlock_system_is_broken_heres/) on Reddit.
-Modified and extended by Mateo Cogeanu.
+Modified and extended by Mateo Cogeanu for automation purposes.

 I do **NOT** own `scrcpy` and do **NOT** take credit for the original work.
 All rights remain with the original author.

-Inspired by a community Python script originally shared by u/EstimateMuted4573 on Reddit.
-Modified and extended by YourName for automation purposes.

 > This repository is not affiliated with or endorsed by Genymobile or Romain Vimont.
 > All rights remain with their respective authors.